How Much Does a YouTube Ad Cost? A Practical Guide for 2026

 Your Bidding Strategy and Campaign Goals

-Your bidding strategy is essentially how you instruct Google’s ad auction on what you value most.
+Your bidding strategy is how you instruct Google's ad auction on what you value most.
 It dictates how much you're willing to pay for a specific outcome and directly impacts your final ad spend.

-Here’s how different strategies affect costs:
+Here is how different strategies affect costs:

 • Target CPV: Here, you set a maximum price you're willing to pay for a single view.
 This gives you more direct control and prevents per-view costs from spiraling.